 Activities offered or supported by ARC

-• Rock Painting is a creative activity with intention and offered weekly in-person.
+• Rock Painting is a creative activity with intention and offered weekly in-person and with various community partners.

 • Mental Health Café twice per month in collaboration with Our Harbour.